Architectural Order

 • Form is resolved through proportion and hierarchy.

-Material is selected for structural integrity and enduring vitality.
+• Material is selected for structural integrity and permanence.

-• Each intervention contributes to an ordered whole.
+• Each intervention contributes to a continuous architectural structure.

 IV.
 Adaptation